IamAdri/IamAdri/README.md

 ## Hi there 👋
 I am a self learner that got so enthusiastic of starting a carrier in programming that there is no way back anymore😉

-- 🔭 I’ve built an ecommerce website of women`s shoes - check it out [here](https://adrielle.vercel.app/) and an admin panel for this website - check it out [here](https://admin-panel-lemon-two.vercel.app/)!
+- 💥 I’ve built an ecommerce website of women`s shoes - check it out [here](https://adrielle.vercel.app/)
+- 🤔 What would come in handy with an ecommerce website?
+Right, an admin panel - check it out [here](https://admin-panel-lemon-two.vercel.app/)!
 <!--
 **IamAdri/IamAdri** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.